 Continue reading “The Two-Row Wampum: Has this metaphor for co-existence run its course?”

 As a part of a conference celebrating the 50th anniversary of the Parliamentary Internship Programme, a panel was organized to discuss the historic and emerging roles of Indigenous People within the federal government and Parliament.
 Although unforeseen circumstances prompted a last-minute change in the line-up, a panel of current and former MPs, an academic and a public servant offered insightful commentary based on several perspectives.
-The panel particularly focussed on the challenges and opportunities involved in respectfully engaging a diverse population, creating self-government structures and building on the work of the Truth and Reconciliation Commission.
+The panel particularly focused on the challenges and opportunities involved in respectfully engaging a diverse population, creating self-government structures and building on the work of the Truth and Reconciliation Commission.
 The following text has been edited and revised for length and clarity and is not a verbatim report.

 Continue reading “Claiming One’s Place – A Bigger Role for Indigenous Peoples and Parliamentarians in Ottawa”